sqlraft/hctree/doc/hctree/replication.md

 baseline table, always a single row, summarizes those journal entries already deleted from the journal table.

-Instead, there is a C API to atomically remove rows from the journal table and update the baseline table:
+There is a C API to atomically remove rows from the journal table and update the baseline table:

 ```